Ben-Helms/Iterative-individual-tree-segmentation-for-TLS/README.md

     * Iterative segmentation while loop
       * Separate flagged and unflagged trees.
 Move flagged trees into the re-segmentation process.
 Move Unflagged trees into the final tree list.
       * Set stopping criteria
-        * (1) No trees are flagged for resegmentation; (2) two consecutive segmentation rounds yield the same number of flagged trees; (3) ten total segmentation rounds are completed
+        * (1) No trees are flagged for re-segmentation; (2) two consecutive segmentation rounds yield the same number of flagged trees; (3) ten total segmentation rounds are completed
       * Re-segmented flagged trees using the get_raster_eigen_treelocs() and segment_graph() functions
       * Calculate plot-level inventory metrics with process_tree_data()
       * Record results from the current segmentation round (includes all unflagged trees and any flagged trees from the most recent round of segmentation)